 - Go into your PowerPoint file, and visit the 'Conferences i/o' menu choice.
 Click the button for Insert Conferences i/o Slide.

 Method B: Download all slides at once

-On the same screen that contains all of your session's slide codes you should see a button that says "Download All Live Content Slides".
-This option downloads a PPTX file containing slides for every existing poll in your session.
+On the same screen that contains all of your session's slide codes there is button that says "Download All Live Content Slides".
+Clicking the black button will create a PPTX file containing slides for every existing poll in your session.
 You can then copy/paste these slides from the PPTX file to your target presentation.